fs-feup/autonomous-systems/src/planning/README.md

 ### Launch Configurations

-- [eufs.launch.py](launch/eufs.launch.py): Launches the planning node with the necessary parameters for the EUFS simulator.
 - [vehicle.launch.py](launch/vehicle.launch.py): Launches the planning node with the necessary parameters for the 01 vehicle.
 - [pacsim.launch.py](launch/pacsim.launch.py): Launches the planning node with the necessary parameters for the PacSim simulator.